Talks that I offer

 EUPHORBIAS – probably the best garden plants in the world. comprehensively revised in 2022

-The title of the talk is intentionally down beat since nobody needs to be convinced of the supremacy of spurges as garden plants for every situation.
+The title of the talk is intentionally down beat since nobody really needs to be convinced of the supremacy of spurges as garden plants for every situation.
 This talk explains some of the natural history of euphorbias and their botany.
 It then details some of the most desirable species and cultivars and suggests some planting associations.
 Also available as a Study Day

 A BLAZE OF GLORY – making your garden colourful in the autumn